mgosselin/mStereo2/README.md

 In this repository
 --------------------
     .
-    ├── doc                         # documents and media used in the README documentation ├── projects                    # kicad project files
+    ├── doc             # documents and media used in the README documentation ├── libraries       # kicad library files
-    └── libraries                   # kicad library files
+    └── projects        # kicad project files
+        ├── gerbers     # gerber files for PCB fabrication └── bom         # bill of materials and supplementary information

 Using the contents of this repository
 --------------------